j2zhao/tablevault/docs/index.md

 TableVault is a centralized data repository backed by ArangoDB that enables cross-process data filtering between multiple Python scripts and notebooks.

-TableVault can search over stored data items (e.g. dataframe rows, embeddings, documents) by name, exact matches, token matches, or vector similarity.
-These items can be filtered using the original generating code, text and embedding descriptions, or upstream and downstream items.
+TableVault can search over stored data items (e.g., dataframe rows, embeddings, documents) by name, exact matches, token matches, or vector similarity.
+These items can be filtered by the original generating code, text and embedding descriptions, or upstream and downstream items.

-Using TableVault, Python processes can send requests to other on-going processes to "stop", "pause", and "continue".
-Communication is backed by the centralized data repository, and "stop" and "pause" actions are guaranteed to only occur at user-defined checkpoints.
+Using TableVault, Python processes can send requests to other ongoing processes to "stop", "pause", and "continue".
+Communication is backed by the centralized data repository, and "stop" and "pause" actions are guaranteed to occur only at user-defined checkpoints.

 Applications include fast comparisons of agentic and ML workflows across many experiments.
-For example, over variations of a RAG workflow, TableVault can perform longitudinal queries to compare accuracy scores of using different language model prompts.
+For example, across variations of a RAG workflow, TableVault can perform longitudinal queries to compare accuracy scores when using different language model prompts.

 ## Installation